 WPS Hazard Communication Compliance (PDF 69 KB)

 Applications of fumigants require the most in-depth recordkeeping of any type of pesticide application—for good reason.
 Fumigants are difficult to control and are highly toxic.
 For these reasons, a fumigation management plan (FMP) must be created before an application.
 The FMP must then be closely followed during the application.
-Additionally, a post-application summary (PAS) must be completed after the application.
+Additionally, a post-application summary (PAS) may be required after the application.

 If you do choose to apply fumigants on your farm, follow the product's label directions and Applicator's Manual extremely carefully, including FMP and and PAS requirements.
 NDA offers FMP guidance and sample forms on its website.